tamarin-prover/tamarin-prover/src/006_property-specification.md

 you did not annotate it with either of `left` or `right`.

-Protocol Specification and Standard Security Properties{#sec:elsewhere}
+Protocol and Standard Security Property Specification Templates{#sec:elsewhere}
 -------------------------------------------------------

 In this section we provide templates for specifying protocols and